surifirstpin/biplus_documentation/docs/SavingReports.md

 - **Info** displays any specific information about the report.

-- **Privacy** Select one of the three options from “Public”, “Private”, “Share”  to provide type of access to repor
+- **Privacy** Select one of the three options from “Public”, “Private”, “Share”  to provide type of access to saved report.

      - **Private ()** report saved in private section and accessed by the user itself.
   - **Public ()** the report is saved in public section and accessed by all the users.